Jonathan Hatton Jr.

 Areas to Improve

-• **Pass Game Involvement:** Lacks a significant volume of pass-catching repetitions on his high school film and stats, with minimal receiving production noted.
-To become a true three-down back at the next level, he will need to develop his route-running skills and prove his reliability as a pass-catcher out of the backfield.
+• Pass Game Involvement: Scouting reports consistently note a lack of volume in his pass-catching opportunities.
+To become a true three-down back at the next level, he will need to develop his route-running and hands to be a reliable threat out of the backfield.

 College Projection